result_summary

 to the current production instance:

-$ sed -i 's/api_config = "docker-host"/api_config = "early-access"/' config/kernelci.toml
+$ sed -i 's/api_config = "docker-host"/api_config = "production"/' config/kernelci.toml

 How to use it